 Cannabis and Humulene Research

-Part of the reason for this is marijuana is notoriously difficult to study thanks to its illegal status.
-However, now that interest in cannabis terpenes is growing, it is likely that more studies will emerge in the near future.
+Part of the reason for the lack of marijuana research is down to its illegal status.
+However, now that interest in cannabis terpenes is growing, it is likely that more studies will emerge soon.

 Until then, we must rely on evidence relating to other plants to inform us of humulene’s benefits.
 Let’s look at some of the key studies on humulene’s effects to date.

-It appears that humulene has several beneficial effects, including the following:
+It appears that humulene may have several beneficial effects, including the following:

 A further 2008 study for Planta Medica supported these results.
 It found that alpha-humulene had anti-inflammatory activity following both oral and topical administration.

-Finally, a 2009 study for the British Journal of Pharmacology looked at the effects of oral or inhaled humulene in mice with allergic airway inflammation.
+Finally, a 2009 study for the British Journal of Pharmacology looked at oral or inhaled humulene effects in mice with allergic airway inflammation.
 Once again, the compound displayed anti-inflammatory effects.
 Furthermore, aerosol administration of humulene decreased mucus production by as much as 51%.

 A 2016 study for the Biomedical and Pharmacology Journal investigated the effects of alpha-humulene on diabetic rats.
 The results indicated that the terpene had antioxidant effects.
 It decreased levels of 8-OHdG, a marker of oxidative stress, and displayed potential anti-diabetic properties.